 LlamaBoxLet’s imagine that you’ve spent two years product managing a subscription service for comic book illustrators, and another year on a failed BarkBox-like mail-order startup for llama owners.
 You love to surf, have prototyped some Android local shopping apps, and are a nationally rated crossword puzzler.
 An eclectic mix!
 What companies/segments should be especially interested in what you’ve done and learned?

 Quirky B2C startups with some retail/gift-giving slant would seem relevant.
-Maybe companies building athletic outerwear or
+Maybe companies building athletic outerwear or specialty sports gear.

 Brain training apps, multi-player trivia games like Stumped, prep courses for Mensa membership.
 Save-the-animals campaigns, high-end pet grooming salons… Something that you can tell a story about, that ties to specific expertise or experience, that you could show some passion for.